-§27A-3-3-102.
-Board of directors - Officers - Filing notice of organization - Quorum - Voting.
+§ 3-3-102.
+Officers--Bond--Filing notice of organization--Quorum--Voting

-- A. At the first meeting following each annual election, the board of directors shall organize and shall select and designate a chair, vice-chair and a treasurer.
-Notice of the new organization shall be filed with the Conservation Commission annually as prescribed by the Commission. - B. A majority of the directors shall constitute a quorum and the concurrence of a majority in any matter within their duties shall be required for its determination.
+A. At the first meeting following each annual election, the board of directors shall organize and shall select and designate a chairman, vice-chairman and a secretary-treasurer.
+The secretary-treasurer may be a director.
+The secretary-treasurer shall give a good and sufficient bond paid for by the district for the faithful performance of his duties.
+Notice of the new organization shall be filed with the Commission no later than May 1 of each year.

+B. A majority of the directors shall constitute a quorum and the concurrence of a majority in any matter within their duties shall be required for its determination.